richard-G/discordBot/README.md

 # Discord Music Bot

-This is a bot developed for discord with various functionalities largely relating to music.
+A bot developed for discord with various functionalities largely relating to music.

 ## Dependencies